ARTS - Art--Studio

 ARTS 320 Fashion and Textiles Design credit: 3 Hours.

 Introduces students to fashion textile design through the investigation of traditional and innovative sustainable techniques used in the fashion industry.
 Students will be introduced to textile properties, 2D print design, and 3D textiles experimentation, learning basic weaving techniques and innovative processes.
 Students will design original textiles to be utilized in the development of mini fashion collections and they will develop and construct one piece from the collections into a 3D ensemble.
 Additional fees may apply.
 See Class Schedule.
+May be repeated in separate terms to a maximum of 6 hours.
 A student registered in one or more Art & Design course(s) exhibiting this message, will be assessed a $95 facility use fee once each term.
 Prerequisite: For Art and Design Majors, Art and Design Minors, or by instructor's approval.

 ARTS 321 Sustainable Fashion Development and Branding credit: 3 Hours.

 Provides the tools to develop a sustainable fashion collection, from concept to consumer.
 Students will learn the fundamental aspects of the cycle, from the first spark in the creative process to consumer and market analysis, emphasizing the development of sustainable fashion lines, branding and communication.
 Investigations of new business models and best practices for apparel production will guide class discussions.
 Students will be responsible for launching their own fictional sustainable labels and collections.
 Additional fees may apply.
 See Class Schedule.
+May be repeated in separate terms to a maximum of 6 hours.
 A student registered in one or more Art & Design course(s) exhibiting this message, will be assessed a $95 facility use fee once each term.
 Prerequisite: For Art and Design Majors, Art and Design Minors, or by instructor approval.

 ARTS 340 The Art of 3D Imaging credit: 3 Hours.